 What is most often prevalent by profit driven self-defense courses is the absence of karate-jutsu understanding, karate-based knowledge that comes only from an experienced karate instructor, observance of demographics and environment, and attention to the ability of the intended victim.

-At the Shotokan Karate Dojo our self-defense instructors addressed different tactics and strategies that work for any individual based on their abilities.
+At the Shotokan Karate Dojo our self-defense instructors address different tactics and strategies that work for any individual based on their abilities.
 To grasp the effectiveness of self-defense requires the understanding that most attacks will not come from what one imagines.
-It will come unexpected.
-One should understand that the state of mind of attackers are often not cognitively the same as others due to emotions and altered by drugs.
+It will come unexpectedly.
+One should understand that the state of mind of attackers are often not cognitively the same as others due to emotions or altered by drugs.
 Moreover, children, women, and adult males have different physical limits and different advantages compared to each other, which must be exploited in order to effectively execute practical self-defense.

 All self-defense instructors at the Shotokan Karate Dojo are qualified to teach specified areas of effective self-defense.